 It’s that time of year when you see Girl Scouts wearing their brown sashes wandering from door to door and setting up camp outside grocery stores.
 Multiple order forms float around offices in a subtle contest to get the most buyers.
-You guessed correctly, it’s the time of year for Girl Scout cookies!
-According to the Girl Scout website, February 8th is National Girl Scout Cookie Day.
+You guessed correctly, and it’s the time of year for Girl Scout cookies!
+February 8th is National Girl Scout Cookie Day, according to the Girl Scout website.

 There has been a cookie order form hanging up in our break room at work for the past 2+ weeks for Girl Scout cookies.
-Every morning when I’m heating up my oatmeal I stare at it, each afternoon when I’m warming up my soup I ponder getting a box.
 However, at $4.50 a pop, these cookies are anything but reasonable.
 Just as I was working up the courage to put my name down for a box of cookies… the flyer vanished, along with my hopes of getting a box of Samoas.

-This week I got to thinking, Heather you’re a baker for goodness sakes.
-If the Girl Scouts of America can mass produce thousands of boxes of Samoas each year, surely this is something that you can tackle in your kitchen.
-After all I was a Girl Scout back in the day—Washington County troop 1848 to be precise.
-I started out as a brownie scout and progressed to a junior scout.
-I earned badges, camped out in the woods, and even sold cookies myself!
-Surely, I could handle a simple cookie recipe.
+This week I got to thinking, Heather, you’re a baker, for goodness sakes.
+If the Girl Scouts of America can mass-produce thousands of boxes of Samoas each year, surely this is something that you can tackle in your kitchen.
+After all, I was a Girl Scout back in the day!

 Girl Scout Samoa Cookies